The Real Estate Capital Stack and How it Works

 The common equity of an investment is considered to be the top layer of a capital stack.
-This portion of a real estate stack is considered to be the riskiest yet potentially most rewarding layer.
+This portion of a real estate stack is considered to be the riskiest, yet potentially most rewarding, layer.

 What Your Position in the Capital Stack Means for You

 It’s important to understand that different positions in the capital stack will affect the investment in different ways.
-The position that one should take in a real estate investment all depends on what the broader strategy of their portfolio is.
-If the intent is to make risky investments that could provide the highest ROI, the focus is usually on the common equity and preferred equity layers of the capital stack in a real estate investment.
-If, on the other hand, one wants their portfolio to be risk-averse, it’s much better to be positioned at the senior debt or mezzanine debt layers of the capital stack.
+The position that one should take in a real estate investment all depends on one’s broader portfolio strategy and risk appetite.
+If the intent is to make risky investments that could provide the highest ROI, the focus is usually on the common equity and preferred equity layers of the capital stack.
+If, on the other hand, one wants a risk-averse investment with a lower rate of return, it’s much better to be positioned at the senior debt or mezzanine debt layers of the capital stack.
 One can also consider being in different positions of the capital stack at the same time, which helps to spread out risk and obtain higher blended returns.

 Understanding the capital stack is, however, only one small, albeit important, piece of information necessary to assess the risk and evaluate if a real estate investment is right for you.
 For example, you can invest in the senior debt portion of the capital stack, but if the underlying investment is not otherwise sound, it still could be a bad investment.
 Conversely, a common equity investment could be well worth the associated risk if other factors exist to mitigate the risk and provide the opportunity for significant upside.